gendelo3/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 4.2.0**
-- Added support for joining public TOR lobbies using the "Find Game"-Button **on "Modded EU" & "Modded NA" (only!)** | Thanks to [miniduikboot](https://github.com/miniduikboot)
+- Added a new Guesser-Gamemode
+- Added a new Hide 'n Seek-Gamemode | Thanks to [Oberbayer](https://twitch.tv/oberbayer)
-- Added a new "Guesser Modifier"-Gamemode
+- Added a new role for Hide 'n Seek-Gamemode: Hunter
-- Added a new "Hide 'n Seek"-Gamemode
+- Added a new role for Hide 'n Seek-Gamemode: Hunted
 - Added a new role: Thief
 - Added a new role: Trapper
 - Added a new modifier: Chameleon
 - Added a new feature to hide the "Colorblind"-Text when hiding behind obstacles
-- Added/Changed Prosecutor/Lawyer
+- Added a new role: Prosecutor (in the Lawyer settings) | Thanks to [Scoom](https://github.com/JustASysAdmin)
-- Added a new option to the Mini Modifier: "Mini Grows Up In Meeting" (Idea: Maray1337)
+- Added a new option to the Mini Modifier: "Mini Grows Up In Meeting"
+- Added a new server: Modded Asia (MAS) | Thanks to [miniduikboot](https://github.com/miniduikboot)
+- Added support for joining public TOR lobbies using the "Find Game"-Button **on Modded Servers (only!)** | Thanks to [miniduikboot](https://github.com/miniduikboot)
 - Changed Shifter to be a Modifier instead of being a role
 - Changed Eraser to only erase the role and not the Modifier
-- Changed that the Lawyer doesn't have to do tasks anymore to get the overview when they died before their client
+- Changed that neutral roles doesn't have to do tasks anymore to get the overview when they died before their client
 - Changed "Play On Random Map".
 You can now set percentages for each map (like you can do for roles)
 - Fixed a bug where the trail color of the player with the "Bloody"-Modifier sometimes had the wrong color when they got killed
 - Fixed a bug where the Ninja could target the Spy, but not the Impostor